Here are 67 self love journal prompts for a self-esteem boost! Journaling can be a great way to practice self love and boost your confidence!

 19. What are three simple things you like to do for mental and emotional self-care? (i.e. getting your hair done, nails painted, etc.)

 21. What is one small, healthy habit you can start building today?
+Keep it realistic!
 (Here are some simple, small habits to start building!)

 35. Are there any goals that you’ve had trouble reaching lately?
 Why do you think you have been unsuccessful?

-37. Are you goals attainable and realistic for the time frame you have given yourself?
+37. Are your goals attainable and realistic for the time frame you have given yourself?
+Should the expectations be adjusted?

 42. What is something that you would say to someone else going through a tough time?
 (Say it to yourself!)